Grimjack

-Grimjack is the main character of a comic book originally published by the American company First Comics, and later by IDW Publishing.
+Grimjack is the main character of a science fiction comic book originally published by the American company First Comics, and later by IDW Publishing.
 John Ostrander and Timothy Truman are credited as co-creators of the character, although Ostrander had been developing Grimjack with artist Lenin Delsol before Truman's arrival on the project according to Ostrander's own text piece in Grimjack #75.
 In that same essay, the writer also revealed having initially conceived the character to be the star of a series of prose stories, set in a post-apocalyptic Chicago.

 Grimjack is the street name of John Gaunt, a sword-for-hire, ex-paramilitary, war veteran and former child gladiator.
 He operates from Munden's Bar in the Pit, a slum area of Cynosure, a pan-dimensional city to which all dimensions connect.

 Publication history

 Grimjack began as a backup feature in issue #10 of the comic book Starslayer.
 The character of Grimjack was created by John Ostrander and Timothy Truman, but the setting, the pan-dimensional city of Cynosure, predates the character.
 The Grimjack backup story was very popular with the readers of Starslayer, and First Comics decided to give the character his own title.
 The Grimjack backup story ran from issue #10 to 17.
 Grimjack guest-starred in the main Starslayer story in issue #18, in July 1984.

 Issue #1 of Grimjack was published by First Comics in August 1984, and ran until issue #81, in April 1991, with all stories written by Ostrander.
 Artists who worked on the series included Timothy Truman, Sam Grainger, Tom Mandrake, Jim McDermott, Steve Pugh, Tom Sutton, Paul Guinan, Martin Thomas, and Flint Henry.
 With issue #55, the character of James Twilley, a future incarnation of Gaunt, was introduced as the timeline jumped forward 200 years.
 Throughout its run, with the exception of a few full-length issues (as well as #60 with its expanded letter column), Grimjack featured a backup story in the manner of other First Comics series.
 From issue #2 to 69, the backstory was titled Munden's Bar, a telling of events at the eponymous bar.
 The story brought a small amount of fame to the series for its occasional guest stars, such as the Teenage Mutant Ninja Turtles.
 Starting with issue #70 a new backup feature began, as John Ostrander felt that Munden's Bar was getting too far away from his original intent and he suspended it for reworking.
 In its place was his own serial entitled Youngblood, drawn by Steve Pugh.
 Youngblood told the story of John Gaunt's troubled childhood, via flashbacks from a point in Gaunt's life prior to his first published appearance in Starslayer, but after the "Demon Wars".
 It concluded in issue #81.
 Although one of First Comics' most popular titles, after the company declared bankruptcy, it did not make it into print again until 2005.